Optimal quantum operations at zero energy cost: The energy-preserving paradigm

-This result provides additional motivation to the study of energy-preserving filters.
-Indeed, there is a large class of tasks where the optimal quantum strategy is covariant---this is the case, e.g. of phase-covariant cloning \cite{qubit,fiurasekclon,GiulioNat}, phase-insensitive amplification \cite{insensitive}, and phase-estimation \cite{holevo_stat_book,helstrom}.
-Proposition \ref{prop:decompcov} establishes that energy-preserving filters are the canonical probabilistic element in all these tasks.
-The search for the optimal quantum operation is then split into two sub-problems: \emph{i)} the search for the optimal energy-preserving filter and \emph{ii)} the search for the optimal deterministic operation.
+This result, proven in Appendix \ref{app:decompcov}, provides additional motivation to the study of energy-preserving instruments.
+Indeed, there is a large class of tasks where the optimal probabilistic strategy is described by a stationary covariant instrument---this is the case, e.g. of phase-covariant probabilistic cloning \cite{fiurasekclon,GiulioNat,chiribella2016quantum} and probabilistic amplification \cite{zhao2017quantum}.
+Proposition \ref{prop:decompcov} establishes that energy-preserving instruments are the canonical probabilistic element in all these tasks.
+The search for the optimal quantum operation is then split into two sub-problems: \emph{i)} the search for the optimal energy-preserving instrument and \emph{ii)} the search for the optimal deterministic operation.
 Now, the optimization of deterministic operations has been studied extensively in the literature, and the solution of problem \emph{ii)} is known in a number of relevant cases.
-In all these cases, the search for the optimal probabilistic operation is reduced to the search of the optimal energy-preserving filter.
-This is exactly the key question of this paper.
-A general method for the solution of the problem will be provided in the next section.
+In all these cases, the search for the optimal probabilistic operation is reduced to the search for the optimal energy-preserving instrument.
+A general method for the solution of the problem will be provided in Section \ref{sec:pure}.